So how would you manage a $1 million portfolio?

 Would I keep the money in some passively managed funds?

 Yes.
 My bias is and will be to own stocks indirectly via passively managed Exchange Traded Funds for the foreseeable future to get exposure to U.S. and international equity markets.
-I don’t have any bonds in my portfolio now and I don’t intend to own any for the next 10-20 years largely because of this reason.

 Would I purchase an annuity?